groove-x/pura/README.md

 See the project [`examples/`](examples/) directory, as well as documentation on the WebView class.

+Note that, since it's unlikely that Pura can be used as-is in another project, the package has not been released to pypi.
+Please file an issue if you believe otherwise.

 ## Disclaimer

 Pura is shared as a proof of concept.
 It is intended to be used over a